Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Portugal operates under EU labour law with strong regulatory oversight.
 GOTS, OEKO-TEX STANDARD 100, and EU Ecolabel are available through CITEVE-affiliated factories.
 Transparency is generally high at Tier 1 factories.

-Turkey has over 1,700 GOTS-certified facilities — the third highest globally — and strong OEKO-TEX coverage at export-oriented Tier 1 factories.
-(Source: Global Organic Textile Standard, Annual Report 2024) Labour standards are governed by Turkish employment law; audit coverage at sub-tier factories is variable.
+Turkey has a substantial number of GOTS-certified facilities, among the highest globally, and strong OEKO-TEX coverage at export-oriented Tier 1 factories.
+Labour standards are governed by Turkish employment law; audit coverage at sub-tier factories is variable.

 Morocco has made progress on factory safety and social compliance, particularly in larger Casablanca-area factories serving major European brands.
 BSCI and SMETA audit coverage exists at Tier 1 level.
 Certification is less consistent below that.